Woman with her head down on a laptop at her desk, exhausted by ADHD burnout

 What does ADHD burnout feel like in women?

 ADHD burnout in women feels like a deep depletion that ordinary rest does not lift.
 Common signs include physical and mental exhaustion, emotional numbness or being easily overwhelmed, difficulty starting even simple tasks, disrupted sleep, and a sense of failing at things you used to manage.
 It often follows years of masking and over-functioning, and frequently arrives as a sudden collapse after a long period of apparently coping.
-It differs from general tiredness because the underlying load — constant executive effort plus emotional labour — runs in the background even during quieter periods.
+It differs from general tiredness because the underlying load — constant mental effort plus emotional labour — runs in the background even during quieter periods.

 Why does ADHD burnout affect women more than men?

 ADHD is under-recognised in girls, who more often have the quieter inattentive type, so many women reach adulthood undiagnosed and self-manage for years.
 Women are also more likely to mask their symptoms — forcing organisation, hiding restlessness, over-preparing — which works well enough that no one intervenes, so the effort never stops.
-On top of this, oestrogen fluctuations across the cycle and perimenopause change dopamine signalling and intensify symptoms in low-oestrogen phases, adding a hormonal load men do not carry.
+On top of this, oestrogen changes across the cycle and perimenopause change dopamine signalling and intensify symptoms in low-oestrogen phases, adding a hormonal load men do not carry.

 How long does it take to recover from ADHD burnout?